Contribute to Paths in Biblical Studies: SHORT COURSES

 NEXT STEPS

-Step 2: Submit your proposal (title, course type, and one-paragraph overview of what you have in mind for it)
+Step 2: Submit your proposal (title, course type, and one-paragraph overview)

 Step 3: Bart will review and get back to you